PokemonGoF/PokemonGo-Bot/README.md

       -it, --initial_transfer                       Transfer all duplicate pokemon with same ID on bot start, except pokemon with highest CP.
 Accepts a number to prevent transferring pokemon with a CP above the provided value.
 Default is 0 (aka transfer none).
       -ms, --max_steps MAX_STEP                     Set the steps around your initial location (DEFAULT 5 mean 25 cells around your location)
       -iv IV, --pokemon_potential                   Set the ratio for the IV values to transfer (DEFAULT 0.4 eg. 0.4 will transfer a pokemon with IV 0.3)
-      -if LIST, --item_filter LIST                  Pass a list of unwanted items to recycle when collected at a Pokestop (e.g, \"101,102,103,104\" to recycle potions when collected)"
+      -if LIST, --item_filter LIST                  Pass a list of unwanted items to recycle when collected at a Pokestop (e.g, SYNTAX FOR CONFIG.JSON : ["101","102","103","104"] to recycle potions when collected, SYNTAX FOR CONSOLE ARGUMENT : "101,102,103,104"
       -d, --debug                                   Debug Mode
       -t, --test                                    Only parse the specified location

-## Usage with config (up to date)
-	1/ copy `config.json.example` to `config.json` and `release_config.json.example` to `release_config.json`.
-	2/ Edit those files with your preference (required for config.json, optional for release_config.json)

-	  usage: python pokecli.py (windows)

 ### Command Line Example
     Pokemon Trainer Club (PTC) account:
     $ python2 pokecli.py -a ptc -u tejado -p 1234 --location "New York, Washington Square"